 We’ve posted this before but I have to include one of my all-time favorite bartender lines.
 I first saw it on TV as part of an Oscars show while working the bar–a short clip in a montage of movies scenes.
 It took quite a few years of watching old movies and asking friends but I finally found it again.
 You can read the story of that long search here, but the actual short clip is below.
 Henry Fonda asks the bartender if he’s ever been in love … and the gentleman playing the barman delivers his line with perfect, deadpan acting.

 (3) There’s nothing like bar conversation …

 When I was working in Albany, a young nurse came into our bar after a hospital shift.
 She wanted to know how I came to stand behind the taps at The Lark Tavern.
-It was a long story which I tried to keep short–I was on my way to Boston when my sister suggested I visit her for a couple of weeks.
+It was a long story which I tried to keep short–that while I was on my way to Boston, my friend Stacey suggested when passing through, I should visit her in Albany for a couple of weeks.

-After running into trouble with a motorcycle gang and a big beef with my sister’s boyfriend, I began slinging drinks at The Lark where I’d meet politicians and gangsters, undercover narcotics cops, shameless deadbeats and scheming housewives … and eventually wound up living with a tall mysterious blonde who loved to be tied up and spanked.
+After running into trouble with a motorcycle gang and a big beef with Stacey’s ex-con boyfriend, I began slinging drinks at The Lark where I’d meet politicians and gangsters, undercover narcotics cops, shameless deadbeats, scheming housewives … and eventually I’d wind up living with a tall mysterious blonde who loved to be tied up and spanked.